jacquev6/ActionTree/doc/user_guide/outputs.rst

 Each action is executed in its own process, so it should be safe to modify process-wide data like the current working directory or environment variables.

+.. @todo Add a note about printing anything in do_execute
+.. @todo Add a note saying that outputs, return values and exceptions are captured
+.. @todo Add a note saying that output channels MUST be flushed before returning
+.. @todo Add a note saying that the class, the return value and any exceptions raised MUST be picklable